discolabs/disco_app/README.md

 To make the process of providing model data to Liquid templates, the DiscoApp Engine provides the `DiscoApp::Concerns::CanBeLiquified` concern.
-It will use the model's `as_json` method to get a list of serialised attributes for your model and returns the necessary Liquid `{% assigns %}` tags to provide that data inside a template.
+It will use the model's `as_json` method to get a list of serialised attributes for your model and returns the necessary Liquid `{%- assign -%}` tags to provide that data inside a template.

 As an example, if you had a model `MyModel` that you wanted to render via an application proxy, you would have the following in your application's